How to prepare the sourdough starter for baking

 Once the starter is in the refrigerator, you will need to get it out of hibernation and prepare the sourdough starter for baking.
 To prepare the sourdough starter for baking, take the starter out of the fridge and feed it 8-12 hours before you plan to start making the dough.
 A healthy, mature starter should be bubbly and double in 8 hours.
 If your starter does not double before you begin making the dough, it is best to feed it one more time and wait for it to double.
 The best time to bake is when your starter is fully active and has doubled.

 It is important to note that the time taken for the starter to activate depends on many factors.
 For example, the ambient temperature, the nature of the starter itself, etc. If your starter activates at a much faster rate, you can activate it the same day you are making the dough.
 Or, you can use either less starter or cold water to slow down the activation.

 When a recipe calls for an active starter, take equal parts of refrigerator starter, flour, and starter to activate it.
 For example, if the recipe calls for 60 grams of active starter, take out 20 grams of starter and combine it with 20 grams of flour and 20 grams of water the night before you make your dough.

 Once your starter is bubbly and has risen double, you can perform a float test to check if it is fully active and ready for baking.
 To do the float test, take a teaspoon of the starter and drop it in a bowl of water.
 If it floats, it passes the float test; and if it does not, it needs more time to be fully active.
 You can wait for some more time and check again or can feed the starter again and wait for 4-6 hours.

 A sample timeline I follow:

 FRIDAY NIGHT: Take the starter from the fridge and feed it with flour and water.
-Leave it in a warm temperature overnight.
+Leave it at a warm temperature overnight.

 SATURDAY MORNING: Mix dough, stretch, and fold, bulk fermentation.